muneshb/DLH_Project/README.md

 ## Project Motivation

 This paper aims at calculating a very important metric in Healthcare domain which is the Patient Similarity.
-Patient similarity is the concept of re- searching the most and least effective treatments based on the health records of like individuals with comparable health conditions.
-Adopting a patient similarity approach can enhance decision-making process in clinical practice, since there is a lot of clinical learning which measures the relative simi- larities between pairs of patients EHR data.
+Patient similarity is the concept of researching the most and least effective treatments based on the health records of like individuals with comparable health conditions.
+Adopting a patient similarity approach can enhance decision-making process in clinical practice, since there is a lot of clinical learning which measures the relative similarities between pairs of patients EHR data.

 ### Built With
   * Python 3